Understanding FFL: Types, Application, and Licensing Process

 After the interview, your application will be sent to the Federal Firearms Licensing Center (FFLC) for final review.
 If everything is in order, the FFLC will issue your FFL.

-Non-compliance isn’t a road you want to go down.
-Violating the terms of your FFL can lead to serious consequences.
-This can range from fines and license revocation to criminal prosecution in severe cases.
-So, keep that license in good standing.
+• Consequences of Non-Compliance – Violating the terms of your FFL can lead to serious consequences, ranging from fines and license revocation to criminal prosecution in severe cases.

 High-Risk Merchant Account Services for FFL Businesses